joemccall86/cop5600-term-paper/term_paper.md

 # Introduction

-The domain of green security entails the struggle between poachers/illegal fishers and rangers charged to protect the wildlife. <!-- FEEDBACK: Expand this.
-Give some references to the literature. --> The rangers are limited in number and have strict constraints applied.
+The domain of green security entails the struggle between poachers/illegal fishers and rangers charged to protect the wildlife.
+Endangered animals are trapped and killed/trafficked by poachers, and those charged to protect wildlife face a shortage of resources.
+Typically there are more targets than there are rangers to patrol them, and poachers will continuously attack different targets.
+Defenders must also protect potentially un-explored/under-explored areas, and operate out of fixed patrol towers to which they must return at the end of a shift.
+The deployment of limited resources under strict constraints can be facilitated using artificial intelligence.
+Despite best efforts, species like the African elephant are globally declining due to poaching [@Wittemyer201403984].
+Certain strategies to address this treat have been ineffective at best [@inbook].
+An approach is needed to capture poachers as they attack, which requires somehow predicting where and when they will attack.
+These types of predictions fit well within the field of Artificial Intelligence (AI).

-In the field of Artificial Intelligence, Stackelberg Security Games (SSG) have been used to predict potential attacker moves in order to assist in defender strategies.
+Within AI, Stackelberg Security Games (SSG) have been used to predict potential attacker moves in order to assist in defender strategies.
 The application of this strategy to green security domains is called Green Security Games (GSG, introduced by [@fang15]).
 The game abstracts